LinLabNEU/reweighted_prune4/README.md

 # Quantization method

-After pruning, we use [linear quantization](https://dsp-nbsphinx.readthedocs.io/en/nbsphinx-experiment/quantization/linear_uniform_characteristic.html) in a layer wise to compress our model and reduce operations.
+After pruning, we use [linear quantization](https://dsp-nbsphinx.readthedocs.io/en/nbsphinx-experiment/quantization/linear_uniform_characteristic.html) in layer wise to compress our model and reduce operations.

 To run the Quantization: